marek-stoj/lost-in-translation/samorealizacja-poprzez-organiczne-uczenie-sie.md

 `TODO ...`

-...
+> I hope you can realize all of your unavowed dreams.

-Mam nadzieję, że zrealizujesz wszystkie swoje niezadeklarowane marzenia.
+Mam nadzieję, że zrealizujesz wszystkie swoje niewypowiedziane marzenia.

 ---